 Time Required: Over 1 day

-Adding a decorative paver to your walkway is a small enhancement that will make a lasting impact.
-River rocks or pond pebbles offer a naturally charming touch that will complement any outdoor layout.
-Discover how to make one from scratch below, and add one to your home this season.
+Adding a decorative paver to a pathway is a small enhancement that will make a big impact.
+River rocks or pond pebbles offer a natural and charming touch to any outdoor space.

-- The size of our pathway paver should be 19½-inch square.
-Be sure to chisel off the interlock nubs of the surrounding pavers so they don’t impede the one you want to inset.
+The DIY pathway paver should be 19 1/2-inches square.
+Use a chisel to remove the interlocking nubs of the surrounding ready-made pavers so you'll have room for the one you're making.